Good Luck (AOA song): Controversy

 Shortly after the release, the music video for "Good Luck" became unavailable.
 It was re-uploaded on their YouTube channel with edited parts.

 FNC Entertainment stated saying "excluding the vehicles, we admit that other products in the music video were included as product placement.
 The vehicles, however, were merely borrowed due to the local situation and we had no intention to show [the brand]."

 Music Bank trophy vote investigation

-On May 27, 2016 AOA received the third trophy for first place for the song on Music Bank winning against Twice's "Cheer Up", generating public doubt for the final score obtained.
-Two days later, on May 29, producers from the show admitted the mistake stating that the person in charge of calculate the scores did the error on the excel sheet, revealing that the group took second place for the last week of May.
+On May 27, 2016, AOA received the third trophy for first place for the song on Music Bank, winning against Twice's "Cheer Up", generating public doubt for the final score obtained.
+Two days later, on May 29, producers from the show admitted the mistake, stating that the person in charge of calculating the scores made an error on the excel sheet, revealing that AOA took second place for the last week of May.
 The trophy was not taken away by the show.